ssakone/pb_cli/README.md

 - Profile Management: Create and manage multiple PocketBase profiles
 - List Records: Query and display records from any collection
 - Modify Records: Update or delete records in bulk with filters
+- Create Records: Add new records to any collection
 - Dry Run: Preview changes before applying them
 - Interactive: Confirmation prompts for destructive operations